CrazyCookiesOFFICIAL/anxiety/scenes/PROMO.md

 `clearText()`

-n3: So before we start, how would *you* like to read?
+n3: How fast do you want the text to scroll?

 `publish("show_options_bottom")`

 # intro-start-2

-n3: Now, let's begin our story...
+n3: This is a joke. please play the original.

 ```
 publish("hide_tabs");